Her Marriage Vow: Plot

-As described in a review in a film magazine, Carol Pelham (Bayne) turns down the wealthy idler, Ted Lowe (Roche), and marries a hard-working chap, Bob Hilton (Blue).
+As described in a review in a film magazine, Carol Pelham turns down the wealthy idler, Ted Lowe, and marries a hard-working chap, Bob Hilton.
 For seven years their life is happy, even though Carol is kept pretty well confined to her home taking care of it and her two little girls.
-A flighty friend, Estelle (Livingston) takes an apartment in the same building and Carol again meets with Ted, who starts to make love to her.
+A flighty friend, Estelle takes an apartment in the same building and Carol again meets with Ted, who starts to make love to her.
 Piqued at the fact that Bob leaves her alone to work at night causes her to attend a party in Estelle's apartment where she imbibes too freely.
 Bob catches Ted kissing her and putting a necklace on her while she sleeps after finding roses from Ted in his own apartment.
 Mistrusting her, he casts her out and the court awards him the children, but he is lonely and continues to love Carol.
 Finally unable to stand it any longer, Carol steals into Bob's home and the children beg her to take them with her.
 A noise causes Bob to hear her and, stealing out on a balcony, he fires into the room.
-Carol is not hit, but faints, and when she revives, she and Bob' become reconciled.
+Carol is not hit, but faints, and when she revives, she and Bob become reconciled.